jdx/usage/README.md

 You could think of Usage like an LSP (Language Server Protocol) for CLIs.

 Those building CLI frameworks can really benefit from Usage.
-Rather than building features like autocompletion for every shell, just output a Usage spec and use the Usage CLI to generate autocompletion scripts for all of the shells it supports.
+Rather than building features like autocompletion for every shell, just output a Usage definition and use the Usage CLI to generate autocompletion scripts for all of the shells it supports.

 ## Generating Completion Scripts